ebruri/Mr-Roboger/README.md

 * Numbers that contain a 2: all digits are replaced with "Boop!"
 * Numbers that contain a 3: all digits are replaced with "Won't you be my neighbor?"

-## Tests
+## Specs

 Describe: beepBoop()
 ```
 Test: "It should return an array with 1 through to inputted N"
 Code: beepBoop(3);
-Expected Output: 0123
+Expected Output: 0, 1, 2, 3
 ```

 ```
-Test: "It should replace numbers that contain 1 with "Beep!""
+Test: "It should replace numbers that contain 3 with "Won't you be my friend"
-Code: beepBoop(5);
+Code: beepBoop(3);
-Expected Output: "Beep!"
-2 3 4 5
+Expected Output: 0, 1, 2, "Won't you be my friend"
 ```

 ```